Open rates can be a useless metric

 Take your email marketing up a notch

 Email marketing success means more than high open rates.
-This metric matters to some degree, but it's useless on an island.
+This metric matters to some degree, yet it requires context from other engagement metrics.
 You also need to consider how customers interact with your brand, their actions, and where your efforts make a real difference.

 Want to read more on this topic?